-Abstract: Background: Hemocoagulase agkistrodon has been widely used for visceral bleeding, however, its adverse reaction has not been fully recognized.

-Case Report: A 65-year-old female with upper gastrointestinal hemorrhage occurred severe coagulation disorder during her hospitalization.
+ARTICLE HISTORY Abstract: Background : Hemocoagulase agkistrodon has been widely used for visceral blee however, its adverse reaction has not been fully recognized.
+Received: March 31, 2019 Revised: April 28, 2019 Accepted: May 01, 2019 Case Report: We reported a 65-year-old female with upper gastrointestinal hemorrhage that caused severe coagulation disorder during her hospitalization.
 Transfusion of blood products can not improve coagulation function.
 Coagulation parameters returned to normal two days after discontinuation of hemocoagulase agkistrodon.

-Conclusion: So intravenous administration of hemocoagulase should be cautiously used for the treatment of gastrointestinal bleeding.
+DOI: 10.2174/1574886314666190524093711 Conclusion : So intravenous administration of hemocoagulase should be cautiously used for the treatment of gastrointestinal bleeding.

-Keywords: Hemocoagulase agkistrodon, hypofibrinogenemia, gastrointestinal hemorrhage, enzymes, fibrinopeptide, Coagulation disorder.
+Keywords: Hemocoagulase agkistrodon, hypofibrinogenemia, gastrointestinal hemorrhage.